Wissididom/poke-guesser-bot/README.md

 ## Hosted by YOU on Replit

-Thanks to this bot being written in Replit, you can clone this and run it yourself so you know exactly what this bot is doing.
-You can also make any custom modifications you want!
 This bot was intended to run on Replit, but is being rewritten in TypeScript using a Postgres database.
 It can still be cloned and hosted by you though, but you need to have a device that runs whenever the bot should be online, likely a vServer.

 # Usage